christine-e-smit/cloud_storage_tutorial/README.md

 To run the notebooks in this tutorial, run `docker-compose up`.
 This will bring up a container with jupyter notebook on port 8888 and a container with localstack to emmulate s3.
+The localstack container takes some time to come up, so you'll want to wait until it is finished before connecting to jupyter notebook.

-To attach to the jupyter notebook, watch the logs for a message that says something like:
+To attach to jupyter notebook, watch the logs for a message that says something like:

 ```log